google-github-actions/deploy-cloud-functions/README.md

 - `ingress_settings`: (Optional) The ingress settings for the function, controlling what traffic can reach it.

+- `secret_environment_variables`: (Optional) List of key-value pairs to set as environment variables at runtime of the format "KEY1=SECRET_VERSION_REF" where SECRET_VERSION_REF is a full resource name of a Google Secret Manager secret of the format "projects/p/secrets/s/versions/v".
+If the project is omitted, it will be inferred from the Cloud Function project ID.
+If the version is omitted, it will default to "latest".

+    For example, this mounts version 5 of the `api-key` secret into `$API_KEY` inside the function's runtime:

+    ```yaml
+    secret_environment_variables: 'API_KEY=projects/my-project/secrets/api-key/versions/5'
+    ```

+- `secret_volumes`: (Optional) List of key-value pairs to mount as volumes at runtime of the format "PATH=SECRET_VERSION_REF" where PATH is the mount path inside the container (e.g. "/etc/secrets/my-secret") and SECRET_VERSION_REF is a full resource name of a Google Secret Manager secret of the format "projects/p/secrets/s/versions/v".
+If the project is omitted, it will be inferred from the Cloud Function project ID.
+If the version is omitted, it will default to "latest".

+    For example, this mounts the latest value of the `api-key` secret at `/etc/secrets/api-key` inside the function's filesystem:

+    ```yaml
+    secret_volumes: '/etc/secrets/api-key=projects/my-project/secrets/api-key'
+    ```

 - `service_account_email`: (Optional) The email address of the IAM service account associated with the function at runtime.

 - `timeout`: (Optional) The function execution timeout in seconds.
 Defaults to 60.